arlind9/lineup-crt/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Deployment

+Run `npm run deploy` to publish the contents of the `dist` folder to the `gh-pages` branch.
+This command relies on the `gh-pages` package and is useful for manual deployments.
+The repository also includes a GitHub Actions workflow that deploys automatically when changes are pushed to `master`.